Myth: Everyone with an eating disorder is underweight.

 Myth: Only girls and women have eating disorders.

-Truth: Eating disorders affect males as well.
+Truth: Eating disorders happen in all genders.
+Evidence shows that trans gender and gender non-binary populations are at 2-4 times great risk of experiencing an eating disorder compared to cis-gender individuals.
 According to the National Eating Disorder Association, up to 1 in 3 eating disorder diagnoses in teens are male, and disordered eating behaviors in general are as common among males as they are among females.
-Similar to with women, risk factors for males include being an athlete in a sport with weight requirements, like wrestling, rowing, and gymnastics, or endurance sports like track and field, cross country, and swimming.
+Similar to with women, risk factors for all genders include being an athlete in a sport with weight requirements, like wrestling, rowing, and gymnastics, or endurance sports like track and field, cross country, and swimming.
 Studies have shown that about the same amount of men suffer from binge eating disorder as women.
 Men with eating disorders might be focused on gaining muscle mass, so it might appear that they are simply “getting in shape.”

 Myth: People choose to have an eating disorder.

 Truth: No one chooses to have an eating disorder.
-There is a combination of things that can start an eating disorder, and recovery involves a lot of time and support from family, friends, and eating disorder specialists such as a therapist, nutritionist, and medical provider.
+A combination of things can start an eating disorder, and recovery involves a lot of time and support from family, friends, and eating disorder specialists such as a therapist, nutritionist, and medical provider.

 Myth: People with anorexia don’t eat anything.

 Truth: Although some people with anorexia eat very small quantities, some just restrict the types of foods or amounts that they allow themselves to eat.
 For example, they may only eat foods that are low in fat or calories, or foods that don’t have carbs in them.
 They might also try to hide their eating disorder and attempt to eat what would appear to be a normal amount when in front of other people.

 Myth: The media is the cause for all eating disorders.